Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge Professors A. Ianiro and S. Discetti (UC3M) for their insightful comments and suggestions.
-The contributions of E. Amico, Professors J. Serpieri and G. Cafiero (PoliTO) in assisting with the experimental setup and van model, as well as the technical support of D. Bergmann with the wind-tunnel operation, are also sincerely appreciated.
+The contributions of E. Amico, Professors J. Serpieri and G. Cafiero (PoliTO), and Jose Luis Oterino (INTA) in assisting with the experimental setup and van model, as well as the technical support of D. Bergmann with the wind-tunnel operation, are also sincerely appreciated.